rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 ## Simulation Geography

 ### raster_db
-*Version 4.0* This node contains data related to the spatial organization of the model to include population distributions and raster files.
+This node contains data related to the spatial organization of the model to include population distributions and raster files.

 *Usage*\
 The use of the `raster_db` node will override the use of the `location_db` and errors or inconsistencies will occur if both are used at the same time.
 All the raster files must have the same header information as defined in the [Esri ASCII raster format](https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm) and the same number of defined pixels.
 A `std::runtime_error` may be generated if the number of data pixels in a given raster exceeds, or is less than a previously loaded raster.